How to develop human resources by continuing to create opportunities for growth while facing the dilemma that others cannot be changed

 During the training review, new graduates share their own actions and thoughts, and always receive direct feedback.
 The good parts are acknowledged, and if their actions or thoughts do not meet the standards, they are mercilessly criticized.
 At the very least, it's not like "You're doing your best, so it's okay."
 That's what a lukewarm workplace looks like

-For the actual production environment, each team underwent server construction role-playing training.
+For the actual production environment, we conducted server construction role-playing training for each team.

-Of course, you won't be taught the necessary technology step-by-step, so if you don't want to embarrass yourself during your presentation, you need to use your brain to the fullest and transform yourself from someone who doesn't know anything to someone who can acquire the skills and progress through the training.
-This process of developing your own way of thinking is essential for personal growth.
+Of course, you won't be taught every single skill step-by-step, so if youdon't want to be embarrassed during your presentation because you can't do anything, you need to use your brain to its fullest and transform yourself from someone who knows nothing to someone who can acquire the necessary skills and advance the training.
+Developingyour own way of thinking during this process is essential for personal growth.

 When it comes to self-efficacy, psychologist Bandura's four factors that increase self-efficacy are probably well-known

-; vicarious experiences (seeing or hearing about the success stories of others);
+vicarious experience (seeing or hearing about the success of others),

-verbal persuasion (receiving praise from others for one's skills or abilities);
+verbal persuasion (receiving praise from others for one's skills and abilities), and

-physiological and emotional arousal (in other words, mental ups and downs)
+physiological and emotional arousal (essentially, ups and downs in mental state).

 These are the four points.